CarsonJM/cluster_pval/README.md

 ## Installation and Requirements
 This package is not pip installable.
 To use this tool, please either use the [webapp](https://cluster-pval.herokuapp.com/) or git clone the directory.
+The webapp will time out if clustering or p-value calculation takes more than 30 seconds, so if you are clustering a large dataset or you would like to calculate the adjusted p-value with a large number of Monte-Carlo draws, please git clone the directory and run the app locally.
+See instructions in **Usage** section of README below.

 Required packages can be found in requirements.txt